Revenue Management

 Hoteliers who resist automated pricing are not, as a category, anti-technology.
 Most of them have already accepted yield management logic, channel managers, and OTA connectivity.
 What they resist is a specific thing: the loss of the feeling that the pricing strategy is theirs.
 That feeling is not irrational — it is the correct instinct about what good automation should preserve.

-The right framing for automated pricing is not "the system takes over."
-It is "the system executes the strategy you have designed, at a speed and consistency you cannot maintain manually, within the limits you set, with the ability to step in whenever you need to."
+The right framing for automated pricing is not “the system takes over.”
+It is “the system executes the strategy you have designed, at a speed and consistency you cannot maintain manually, within the limits you set, with the ability to step in whenever you need to.”
 When the system is positioned that way — and when it genuinely works that way — adoption hesitation resolves not because the fear was wrong but because the fear was pointing at a real requirement that the right system actually meets.
+HotelTechReport’s 2026 analysis of 4,659 hoteliers across 109 countries found that the properties most satisfied with their RMS were those that retained clear override controls and could see the rationale behind each rate recommendation — confirming that transparency is not a nice-to-have, it is the feature that determines trust.

 RevParGenius Take